 Her start at IBM was teaching research scientists FORTRAN, a new, high-level language developed by IBM.
 Since the start of her career in 1957, Fran has made many achievements, including being named the president of the IBM Academy of Technology in 1995.

 On top of her contributions to the computer science community, Fran earned an election to the United States National Academy of Engineering; the Institute of Electrical and Electronics Engineers, the Association for Computing Machinery; the American Academy of Arts and Sciences; and the American Philosophical Society.

 In 2007, Fran was awarded the A.M.
 Turing award for her contribution to the theory and practice of optimizing compiler techniques.
 She was the first woman to receive this award in its 40-year long history.

 In honor of her success, IBM created a new PhD fellowship award.

-Ms. Allen's influence on the IBM community was recognized by her appointment as an IBM fellow, the first woman to receive this recognition.
+Fran’s influence on the IBM community was also recognized in 2006 by her appointment as an IBM fellow, making Fran the first woman to receive this recognition.
 She was also president of the IBM Academy of Technology.
-The Academy plays an important role in the corporation by providing technical leadership, advancing the understanding of key technical areas and fostering communications among technical professionals.